APG Asset Management N.V. Sells 528,535 Shares of International Paper (NYSE:IP)

-APG Asset Management N.V. trimmed its position in shares of International Paper (NYSE:IP) by 73.2% during the 1st quarter, Holdings Channel.com reports.
-The institutional investor owned 193,918 shares of the basic materials company’s stock after selling 528,535 shares during the quarter.
-APG Asset Management N.V.’s holdings in International Paper were worth $8,921,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+APG Asset Management N.V. reduced its stake in International Paper (NYSE:IP) by 73.2% during the first quarter, Holdings Channel.com reports.
+The firm owned 193,918 shares of the basic materials company’s stock after selling 528,535 shares during the quarter.
+APG Asset Management N.V.’s holdings in International Paper were worth $8,921,000 as of its most recent filing with the SEC.

-Other institutional investors also recently made changes to their positions in the company.
-Grandview Asset Management LLC bought a new position in International Paper in the 1st quarter worth $51,000.
-Piscataqua Savings Bank bought a new position in International Paper in the 1st quarter worth $27,000.
-Mascoma Wealth Management LLC bought a new position in International Paper in the 1st quarter worth $32,000.
+A number of other institutional investors also recently made changes to their positions in IP.
+Grandview Asset Management LLC bought a new stake in International Paper during the first quarter valued at about $51,000.
+Piscataqua Savings Bank bought a new stake in International Paper during the first quarter valued at about $27,000.
+Mascoma Wealth Management LLC bought a new stake in International Paper during the first quarter valued at about $32,000.
 Vantage Consulting Group Inc bought a new stake in International Paper during the fourth quarter valued at about $30,000.
 Finally, Wealthcare Capital Management LLC bought a new stake in International Paper during the first quarter valued at about $34,000.
 79.95% of the stock is currently owned by institutional investors.

+A number of brokerages have recently weighed in on IP.
+Wells Fargo & Company raised their price objective on International Paper from $66.00 to $85.00 and gave the company an “overweight” rating in a research report on Monday, June 7th.
+Morgan Stanley lifted their price target on International Paper from $48.00 to $52.00 and gave the stock an “underweight” rating in a research report on Thursday, May 6th.
+Zacks Investment Research upgraded International Paper from a “hold” rating to a “strong-buy” rating and set a $71.00 price target for the company in a research report on Tuesday, May 11th.
+Argus upgraded International Paper from a “hold” rating to a “buy” rating and set a $75.00 price target for the company in a research report on Friday, June 11th.
+Finally, Jefferies Financial Group lifted their price target on International Paper from $78.00 to $96.00 and gave the stock a “buy” rating in a research report on Friday, June 4th.
+Three analysts have rated the stock with a sell rating, one has issued a hold rating, ten have issued a buy rating and one has issued a strong buy rating to the stock.
+The stock currently has a consensus rating of “Buy” and a consensus price target of $63.83.

+International Paper (NYSE:IP) last released its quarterly earnings results on Thursday, April 29th.
+The basic materials company reported $0.76 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.59 by $0.17.
+International Paper had a net margin of 4.72% and a return on equity of 15.84%.
+The business had revenue of $5.36 billion for the quarter, compared to analyst estimates of $5.34 billion.
+During the same period in the previous year, the company earned $0.57 earnings per share.
+The business’s revenue for the quarter was up .2% on a year-over-year basis.
+As a group, research analysts expect that International Paper will post 4.85 earnings per share for the current year.

-The business also recently declared a quarterly dividend, which was paid on Tuesday, June 15th.
-Stockholders of record on Thursday, May 27th were paid a dividend of $0.5125 per share.
-This represents a $2.05 annualized dividend and a dividend yield of 3.34%.
-The ex-dividend date of this dividend was Wednesday, May 26th.
-International Paper’s dividend payout ratio is presently 73.21%.
+The company also recently declared a quarterly dividend, which was paid on Tuesday, June 15th.
+Shareholders of record on Thursday, May 27th were issued a $0.5125 dividend.
+This represents a $2.05 annualized dividend and a yield of 3.34%.
+The ex-dividend date was Wednesday, May 26th.
+International Paper’s dividend payout ratio is currently 73.21%.

 International Paper Company operates as a paper and packaging company primarily in United States, the Middle East, Europe, Africa, Pacific Rim, Asia, and rest of the Americas.
 It operates through three segments: Industrial Packaging, Global Cellulose Fibers, and Printing Papers.
 The Industrial Packaging segment manufactures containerboards, including linerboard, medium, whitetop, recycled linerboard, recycled medium, and saturating kraft.